-Eight species of Lepidoptera were collected, all endemic species.
-Four large moths in the genus Agrotis were captured in light traps.
+Ten species of Lepidoptera were collected, eight endemic species and two non-indigenous species.
+Three large moths in the genus Agrotis were captured in light traps.
 Caterpillars of the genus Agrotis were found in pitfall traps.
 Haleakalā flightless moths (Thyrocopa apatela (Walsingham)) were observed hopping in the cinder habitat.
-A complete list of arthropods observed during this sampling session at the DKIST site can be found in Appendix B at the end of this report.
-No new invasive species were observed that could impact native arthropod species.
-The species of indigenous arthropods detected have been observed at the site during other surveys.